goldfishgaming33/HMS-Byte-Size/README.md

 _LED will power to confirm the board is running_

 ![schem](/img/schematic.png)
-_Careful planning of how to power such project took place and resulted in numerous de-coupling capacitors, and others to manage current spikes and back-EMF_
+_Careful planning of how to power such project took place and resulted in numerous de-coupling capacitors, and others to manage current spikes and back-EMI_

 ![pcb](/img/pcb.png)
 _2-layer PCB composed of all through hole components, will full layer ground pours, and via stitching_

+## Costs
+It's looking rather costly

+I've tried to stick to amazon and ali express for cheap components, but obviously I have doubts about reliability and whatnot.

+Also, I have some amazon vouchers to spend that's why a lot is on amazon

+If I secure funding through Hackclub, depending on how much, I might be able to upgrade to more reliable sellers.

+## BOM